dudgeon/chat-frontier-family/docs/architecture.md

 # Architecture
 An SPA built with React and Tailwind communicates with Supabase Edge Functions for streaming chat.
+Parents can inspect child activity via a dedicated `/children/:id` view served by an edge function.

 ## Sequence Diagram
 ```mermaid